Tyrese Haliburton: 2024–25: First Finals appearance

 On June 5, in his NBA Finals debut, Haliburton posted a stat line of 14 points, 10 rebounds, and six assists, and scored a game-winning jumper with 0.3 seconds left, as the Pacers completed a 15-point comeback to win 111–110 against the Oklahoma City Thunder in Game 1 of the series.
 His go-ahead shot with 0.3 seconds left marked the latest game winner in an NBA Finals game since Michael Jordan's buzzer-beating shot in 1997.
 The following day on Get Up, ESPN sportswriter Brian Windhorst proclaimed that "Haliburton is unequivocally having the greatest run of clutch shooting we have seen in the history of the sport".
 In Game 3 of the Finals, Haliburton nearly tallied a triple-double with 22 points, nine rebounds and 11 assists in a 116–107 victory at home against the Thunder to gain a 2–1 lead in the series.
 He had a dismal performance in Game 5, however, scoring four points in 34 minutes and missing all of his field goal attempts in a loss against the Thunder.
 The performance was perhaps affected by a right calf strain that he aggravated in the first quarter.
 Following the game, he underwent an MRI exam to assess the injury, to which the medical professionals determined the strain to be a multi-week recovery.
 Despite this, he ultimately suited up for Game 6 of the series, helping the Pacers blow out the Thunder 108–91, and forcing a Game 7.

 Haliburton got off to a hot start in the decisive seventh game, knocking down 3-of-4 three-pointers.
 However, with 4:55 left in the first quarter, he suffered what was confirmed the following day to be a torn right Achilles tendon.
 Indiana struggled turning the ball over without their star point guard facilitating their offense, which the Thunder took advantage of, leading to a 91–103 Pacers loss and Thunder championship win.
 Haliburton's injury was reminiscent of Kevin Durant's Achilles rupture during Game 5 of the 2019 NBA Finals, a game in which Durant made his return after missing nine games with a strained right calf.
-On June 23, following his surgery, Haliburton took to social media to share his positive outlook and to encourage fans, stating, "At 25, I’ve already learned that God never gives us more than we can handle.
-I know I’ll come out on the other side of this a better man and a better player.
-And honestly, right now, torn Achilles and all, I don’t regret it.
-I’d do it again, and again after that, to fight for this city and my brothers.
+On June 23, following his surgery, Haliburton took to social media to share his positive outlook and to encourage fans, stating, "At 25, I've already learned that God never gives us more than we can handle.
+I know I'll come out on the other side of this a better man and a better player.
+And honestly, right now, torn Achilles and all, I don't regret it.
+I'd do it again, and again after that, to fight for this city and my brothers.
 For the chance to do something special."
-On July 7, the Pacers announced that Haliburton would miss the entire 2025–26 season due to his injury.